 New MLB Media Money

 Regardless, it’s a bunch of new money and it’s essentially “found money” because it doesn’t come with a nickel’s worth of corresponding expenses.
 In theory, it could (and arguably should) be dedicated wholly to improving the talent being put on the field at the Major League and minor league levels.
-That is to say, there’s no reason that only half the money should go to payroll, which is the portion of revenues that the Twins have claimed in the past that they earmark for payroll.
+That is to say, there’s no reason only half the money should go to payroll, which is the portion of revenues the Twins have claimed in the past that they earmark for payroll.

-The bottom line is that, between the new money, the $40 million or so of payroll space the Twins would have had even without the new money and the lack of any significant long term commitments for anyone not named Joe Mauer, money honestly is no object for the Twins this offseason.
+The bottom line is that, with the new money, the $40 million or so of payroll space the Twins would have had even without the new money and the lack of any significant long term commitments for anyone not named Joe Mauer, money is honestly no object for the Twins this offseason.
 That’s a concept that is almost impossible for most Twins fans to grasp, but it’s true.

 The 2014 All-Star Game

-I don’t think Jim Pohlad likes the fact that most Twins fans in Minnesota (and a few of us in Iowa and the Dakotas, too) wonder why, with that beautiful taxpayer-funded ballpark, he won’t spend the money necessary to put a decent team on the field to watch.
+I don’t think Jim Pohlad likes the fact that most Twins fans in Minnesota (and a few of us in Iowa and the Dakotas, too) wonder why, with that beautiful taxpayer-funded ballpark, he won’t spend the money necessary to put a decent team on the field.
 If that’s true, he’s probably even less enthralled with the idea of every baseball fan in America asking the same question during All-Star week next July.

-When you own a Major League baseball team, you run with a pretty fast – if somewhat conservative – crowd.
+When you own a major league baseball team, you run with a pretty fast – if somewhat conservative – crowd.
 And I’m not talking about your fellow owners.